raphael-susewind/india-religion-politics/README.md

 The estimates of **religious demography** use an algorith which is also on [GitHub](https://github.com/raphael-susewind/name2community/tree/ngram) and described more fully in the following article of mine (upscaling was generously sponsored by the [Oxford Advanced Research Computing unit](http://arc.ox.ac.uk)):

 > Susewind, R. (2015).
 [What's in a name?
 Probabilistic inference of religious community from South Asian names](http://dx.doi.org/10.1177/1525822X14564275).
 Field Methods 27(4), 319-332.

-Another useful source that complements this data are the **GIS shapefiles** for polling booths, stations, assembly segments and parliamentary constituencies which I published here (and which use the same ID codes):
+Another useful source that complements this data are the **GIS shapefiles** for assembly segments and parliamentary constituencies which are included in the following dataset; the ID codes used therein are compatible to the *loksabha2014 tables (note that the polling booth localities as such are also directly embedded in the *gis tables, so you only need the shapefiles to map higher levels of aggregation):

 > Susewind, R. (2014).
 [GIS shapefiles for India's parliamentary and assembly constituencies including polling booth localities](http://dx.doi.org/10.4119/unibi/2674065).
 Published under a CC-BY-NC-SA 4.0 license.